kdpuvvadi/blog/content/posts/home-assistant-nodemcu.md

 ![](/image/nodemcu_flash_done.png)

-After completion of Flashing, disconnet the NodeMCU from the PC and Connect it to the Power source.
+After completion of Flashing, disconnect the NodeMCU from the PC and Connect it to the Power source.
 Before connecting the Power source, connect DHT11 sensor to NodeMCU using following config

 #### Wiring Sensor